mbahArip/streamkit-overlay-custom-css/README.md

     https://streamkit.discord.com/overlay/voice/[Guild-Server-ID]/[Voice-channel-ID]
     _*Right click server > copy ID for Guild Server ID_
     _*Right click voice channel > copy ID for Voice Channel ID_
 3. Open style.css in this repository.
+    _*Use bounce.css if you want bounce effect when user speaking_
 4. Copy the whole content into custom css box in obs.
 5. Enjoy